• Skip to primary navigation

 Recipe Notes

-Leftovers can be stored in the refrigerator for 3 to 4 days and in the freezer for up to 3 months.
-Leftovers should be stored in an airtight container.
-Defrost frozen leftovers in the fridge overnight.
-Reheat on the stove, very low simmer until warmed through, about 15 to 20 minutes.
+Leftovers can be stored in the refrigerator for 3 to 4 days and in the freezer for up to 3 months, in an airtight container.
+Defrost in the fridge overnight.
+Reheat on the stove, very low simmer until warmed through.

-Top Round (bone-in or boneless) is recommended although Bottom Round will work.
+Top Round (bone-in or boneless) is recommended.
+Bottom Round will also work well in this recipe.

 Reader Interactions